coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Search Tree.md

 ## Complexity
 Assuming evenly distributed elements, find insert and delete are all $\Theta(log{n})$.
 The worst case is $O(n)$, when the height of the tree is roughly equal to the number of elements.

+## AVL Trees
+An AVL tree is a BST but it can only be unbalanced by a max of one level.
+If it's too unbalanced it will be automatically balanced using rotations.